Strychnine poisoning

-Strychnine poisoning can be fatal to humans and other animals and can occur by inhalation, swallowing or absorption through eyes or mouth.
+Strychnine poisoning is poisoning induced by strychnine.
+It can be fatal to humans and other animals and can occur by inhalation, swallowing or absorption through eyes or mouth.
 It produces some of the most dramatic and painful symptoms of any known toxic reaction, making it quite noticeable and a common choice for assassinations and poison attacks.
 For this reason, strychnine poisoning is often portrayed in literature and film, such as the murder mysteries written by Agatha Christie.

 The probable lethal oral dose in humans is 1.5 to 2 mg/kg.
 Similarly, the median lethal dose for dogs, cats, and rats ranges from 0.5 to 2.35 mg/kg.

 Presentation in humans

 Ten to twenty minutes after exposure, the body's muscles begin to spasm, starting with the head and neck in the form of trismus and risus sardonicus.
 The spasms then spread to every muscle in the body, with nearly continuous convulsions, and get worse at the slightest stimulus.
 The convulsions progress, increasing in intensity and frequency until the backbone arches continually.
 Convulsions lead to lactic acidosis, hyperthermia and rhabdomyolysis.
 These are followed by postictal depression.
 Death comes from asphyxiation caused by paralysis of the neural pathways that control breathing, or by exhaustion from the convulsions.
-The subject usually dies within 2–3 hours after exposure.
+The subject usually dies within two to three hours after exposure.

-One medical student in 1896 described the experience in a letter to the Lancet:
+One medical student in 1896 described the experience in a letter to The Lancet: